 Funded by: Innovate UK

-The project aims to develop design tools for improving rehabilitation through the architecture of prison environments, which directly addresses the question of optimal workforce model to ensure the right level of support.
+The project focuses on designing tools for healthy prison environments to improve rehabilitation outcomes, which directly addresses the question of optimal workforce model for support.

 Prisons are experiencing numerous problems: rising numbers, 'new' populations requiring specialised care (e.g. elderly men, military veterans); an ageing and dilapidated estate that spatially exacerbates effects of overc...